dhiivyabharathi/dhiivyabharathi/README.md

 ## Achievements
 - Collaborated on research papers in fields like AI and healthcare.
-- Actively practiced in Leetcode - solved 300+
+- Actively practiced in Leetcode - solved 400+

 ## What I'm Working On
 Currently, I’m:
 - Building a **book recommendation system** using machine learning.
-- Designing fun projects like Fortune Cookie Message Generator
 - Preparing for a career as a **Software Development Engineer (SDE)**.

   ## Fun Facts